Inspection outcome: Standards met

 The pharmacy effectively identifies and manages the risks associated with its services to make sure people receive appropriate care.
 It is responsive to feedback from care homes and it uses this to make improvements.
 Members of the pharmacy team follow written procedures to make sure they work safely.
 They record their mistakes so that they can learn from them, and they make changes to stop the same sort of mistakes from happening again.

 The pharmacy has enough team members to manage the workload and the services that it provides.
 The team members plan absences in advance, so they always have enough cover to provide the services.
 The team members work well together in a supportive environment and they can raise concerns and make suggestions.
 They are well qualified and competent, and they complete additional training to make sure that have the knowledge and skills for the services that they offer.

 Principle 3.
 Premises

 The pharmacy provides a safe, secure and professional environment for the provision of healthcare services.
 The pharmacy’s website provides clear and accurate information.

 Principle 5.
 Equipment and facilities

-The pharmacy has the equipment it needs to provide services safely.
-The team uses in a way that keeps people’s information safe.
+The pharmacy has the equipment it needs to provide its services safely.

 The Brian Clough Business Centre